 Sue Livingston began her working life in scientific research working in both the public and private sectors in the area of molecular biology.
 At the same time, she started practising yoga and has enjoyed it now for 30 years.
 The increase in mental clarity, the power of concentration and the “feel good” factor were happy discoveries beyond the physical bonuses that yoga provides.

 As a mother Sue relied upon the dual benefit of energy and calmness that flowed from yoga.
 In times of challenge, the comfort and equanimity that yoga offers sealed the case for it being a wonderful gift.

-Now in her 11th year of teaching and having over 1,000 hours of formal yoga education under her belt, Sue continues to delight in making daily discoveries and uncovering new questions as she continues to study with renowned teachers, as she teaches and learns from her students and as she journeys along the Yoga Road.
+Now in her 13th year of teaching, continuing her professional development and having over 1,890 hours of formal yoga education under her belt, Sue continues to delight in making daily discoveries and uncovering new questions as she continues to study with renowned teachers, as she teaches and learns from her students and as she journeys along the Yoga Road.

 Sue is a Senior Teacher in Yoga Australia (YA) and a member of the International Yoga Teachers Australia (IYTA)